Holtder/talos/README.md

 # Talos

-(These notes are still very much a WiP; Talos is being developed on WSL-Ubuntu 18.04 in Python 3.6)
+(These notes are still very much a WiP; Talos is being developed on Ubuntu 18.04 in Python 3.6)

 ## Installation

-This application was developed on Ubuntu 18.04 (wsl) and is only supported on this platform for now.
+This application was developed on Ubuntu 18.04 and is only supported on this platform for now.
 Get a Ubuntu 18.04 server and make sure you have no webservers (apache2, nginx and so on) installed/running on your server.

 Suggestion: *If you are running Windows 10, use WSL, open the microsoft store and install Ubuntu 18.04.
 Then open wsl as your terminal.
 The following steps should work just as well.*